barkhajava/TacoLacoSystem/README.md

 java -jar target/<your-jar-name>.jar

 # Testing the Service
-Using Postman call this endpoint http://localhost:8080/getOrderTotal with the sample JSON Request given below and you should get a sample JSON Response as showm below
+Using Postman call the endpoint http://localhost:8080/getOrderTotal with the sample JSON Request given below and you should get a sample JSON Response as shown below

 # Sample JSON Request